-I don’t recommend ANYTHING unless I use it myself, on a regular basis, and I see a huge time-and-money benefit from its use.
+I don’t recommend ANYTHING unless I use it myself and I see a huge time-and-money benefit.

 That’s why this list is so short.
 A lot of products are crap.
-Here is a very short list of things that are genuinely awesome.
+Here is a teeny-tiny list of things that are genuinely awesome.

 I’ve divided these into categories: